 As well as relaxing on the beach in the shade of the forest, you can also take a walk along the many walking paths.
 It’s a beautiful place to enjoy one of the most unique landscapes in Greece.

-For the Ancient Greeks, Naxos was the most important part of the Cyclades.
+For the Ancient Greeks, Naxos was one of the most important part of the Cyclades.
 As a result, there are many remnants of the past left behind, making it a paradise for history lovers.

 While it may not be quite as developed as some of the other cities on larger islands like Mykonos, many visitors fall in love with its undeniable charm.
 It is well-known for its hodge podge of narrow laneways and its white-washed cube houses and buildings.